 The journey to Oban by coach took in more breath-taking views at every corner.
 Arriving in Oban, getting off the bus, the views across to the islands was mesmerising.

-A short walk along the main street took me to BACKPACKERS PLUS OBAN, based in an old church, now a contemporary and welcoming space.
-Either side of the stairs to the reception area, written on the stairwell are comments and greetings from past guests to welcome you, connecting you to past travellers from around the world.
+A short walk along the main street took me to the hostel.
 Exploring Oban, started with a climb to the up to the McCaig tower in baking hot sunshine, which takes less time than you might imagine.
 The views from the top really are picture postcard, even though the low cloud hid the tops of the Cuillin mountains across on Skye.

 Day Three on the Highlands and Islands Whistlestop Tour.